linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Runs and Interventions in the Time of Covid-19- Evidence from Money Funds.md

 Secondly, the reform allows non-government funds to impose redemption gates and liquidity fees if the fund's weekly liquid assets fall below a regulatory minimum.
 WLA is defined as under the 2010 MMF reform: securities that convert into cash (mature) within one week, including Treasuries, and certain agency notes that mature in 60 days or less.
 If WLA falls below  $30\%$ , the fund can impose liquidity fees (up to  $2\%$ ) and suspend redemptions for up to 10 business days in a 90-day period.

 Institutional investors in prime MMFs treat their money fund shares as cash, and many of them did not like the idea of potentially being unable to access their cash due to the imposition of gates, or redeeming at less than  \$1 per share due to liquidity fees and floating NAV.
-Therefore, many institutional investors in prime funds decided to move their money from prime funds to government funds as a result of the 2016 reform, and about\$ 1 trillion moved from prime to government funds over the one year leading up to the reform implementation.
+Therefore, many institutional investors in prime funds decided to move their money from prime funds to government funds as a result of the 2016 reform, and about \$1 trillion moved from prime to government funds over the one year leading up to the reform implementation.
 Over time, however, some investors returned to prime funds, possibly enticed by the relatively higher returns.
 From the low of the post-reform period, when prime funds managed \$500 billion, they saw steady inflows until they managed about \$ 1.1 trillion right before the Covid-19 crisis.

-# 2.2 The Money Market Mutual Fund Liquidity Facility (MMLF)
+### 2.2 The Money Market Mutual Fund Liquidity Facility (MMLF)

 As the severity of the pandemic started to be priced in short term funding markets in early March, investors began to redeem cash from prime MMFs.
 The latter were faced with the arduous task to accommodate outflows while maintaining sizable liquidity buffers.
 They tried to achieve this by selling longer-term CP and CDs to dealers, but to no avail.
 The secondary market for CP and CDs was frozen.
 As a result, many prime funds saw their WLA decline, some close to the  $30\%$  minimum requirement.
 In